ksenginew/moonhare/README.md

 # moonhare

-Next generation CSS framework for frontend styling.
+A highly customizable CSS framework for powerful UI development.